Record and Use Cached Credentials

 - From the Credential Cache pane, select both of the following:

-- Record credentials in the cache when users log in
+- Record passwords in the cache when users log in

-Note: To enable Use credentials in the cache for authentication, you must select Record credentials in the cache when users log in.
+Note: To enable Use cached passwords to give users access to domain resources, you must select Record passwords in the cache when users log in.
 This is by design, and enables the server to update cached passwords when a password change is required.

 - From the Password pane, confirm that password authentication is set to Allow and Allow password change is selected.
 (This is the default configuration.)